 Some species of fish prepare different types of nests for the deposition and protection of their eggs.
-These nests may be Basin-like, Circular nest, Hole, burrow nest, Barrel shaped nest, Cup shaped nest, Floating nest, Foamy nest.
+These nests may be Basin-like, Circular nest, Hole, burrow nest, Barrel shaped to nest, Cup-shaped nest, Floating nest, Foamy nest.

 Examples of different types of nests made during parental care:

 - Female Darter makes basin-like depression and deposits eggs in it.
-The eggs are fertilized by the male and cover it by a sticky secretion from its kidney.
+The eggs are fertilized by the male and covered by a sticky secretion from its kidney.
 These sticky eggs stay attached to stone till hatching.

-- The Cichlid fishes build basin like a nest and it is guarded by both parents.
+- The Cichlid fishes build a basin like a nest and it is guarded by both parents.

 - Male Bowfin (Amia calva) makes a circular nest